 The inflorescence is a short dense raceme, 2 to 3 inches long, at the end of the twigs before the leaves unfurl or with the leaves in the northern part of the plants range.
 The inflorescence can be quite hairy as the flowers and the new leaves open up.
 Most hair then drops away and the leaves become smooth on the upper surface.

 The flowers of Amelanchier are showy.
 The five white petals of the corolla are narrowly oblong, and the five lobes of the calyx are reflexed at flowering forming 5 conspicuous teeth which are hairy on inside and outside surfaces.
-Flowers may have up to 20 stamens with yellow-green filaments and yellow anthers and the pistil has 5 yellow-green styles.
+Flowers usually have 19 to 21 tamens with yellow-green filaments and yellow anthers and the pistil from the ovary usually has 5 yellow-green styles (6 possible).